Mechanical Engineering, Master of Science

 - A maximum of two courses, up to 6 units, may be at the 400-level.

-Since the Mechanical Engineering M.S. program emphasizes interdisciplinary topics, students may wish to take courses outside of their primary emphasis area.
+Since the Mechanical Engineering MS program emphasizes interdisciplinary topics, students may wish to take courses outside of their primary emphasis area.
 Some courses may require prior completion of prerequisite courses.
-Other requirements for Mechanical Engineering Master of Science students include the following:

-- You are responsible for choosing the chair and members of your advisory committee before completing 9 units of coursework.
+- You are responsible for finding the chair and members of your advisory committee before completing 9 units of coursework.

 Application requirements Accordion Closed